aFuzzyBear/astro-ui/docs/XElement/induction/interactivity.md

 XElement only has a dozen methods and API's in total that are setup to help provide performant mechanisms to help deliver the client-side interactions that is demanded of modern-day web applications.

+We explain more about XElement's methods API's on our next page where we also introduce you to the `@` decorator and how it instructs XElement with what too *do*.